Gemini Imagen — Google's Visual Intelligence

 }

-The inpainting quality on Imagen 3 is strong — the model blends regenerated regions into the existing image's lighting and color space coherently.
-For content pipelines that need to swap backgrounds or add/remove elements in generated images, this is a significant capability.
+The editing quality is strong — the model blends regenerated regions into the existing image's lighting and color space coherently.
+You trade mask-level precision for instruction-level convenience.
+For content pipelines that need to swap backgrounds or add/remove elements in generated images, the conversational path covers most cases; reach for Vertex AI's mask-based Imagen editing only when you need pixel-precise region control.

 Rate Limit Handling

-The free tier's rate limit (15 RPM, 1,500/day) is the only operational constraint that matters for most pipelines.
+The Flash Image free tier's rate limit (roughly 10 RPM and ~500 images/day — verify current numbers) is the only operational constraint that matters for most pipelines.
 The correct handling:

 try: